npm/rfcs/accepted/0050-exclude-node-modules-from-time-machine.md

 ### Alternative 3 – Use `tmutil addexclusion`

-`tmutil addexclusion -p /path/to/node_modules` is the official command-line interface for adding a "sticky" backup exclusion.
+`tmutil addexclusion /path/to/node_modules` is the official command-line interface for adding a "sticky" backup exclusion.

 **Drawback:** `tmutil` is significantly slower than writing the xattr directly,